CumulusNetworks/DUE/docs/FAQ.md

 On the development side, I see a few advantages to generating the Dockerfile than directly editing it:
 1. A **default directory structure** makes adding files to the image very obvious.
 Ex: files under `filesystem/usr/bin` go in `/usr/bin`.
 2. **Pre** and **post install scripts** make it obvious where those scripts will execute in the install process.
 3. **Softlink awareness** allows copying files between templates for assembly without requiring multiple copies of the file.
 Ex: the FRR template steals the `duebuild` script from the `debian-package` template using a softlink.
+4. **Directory inheritance** allows similar images (Fedora and RHEL) to share common files (duebuild for RPM) while being different.
-4. **Template processing** allows for minor detail change details between builds.
+5. **Template processing** allows for minor detail change details between builds.
 Ex: setting the container identity with --from allows for a Debian 10 or Ubuntu 16.04 container to be built with exactly the same configuration.
-5. **Debugging inside the container** is easier as DUE puts all the files used in container creation in the container, and they can be run individually inside to narrow down issues.
+6. **Debugging inside the container** is easier as DUE puts all the files used in container creation in the container, and they can be run individually inside to narrow down issues.
-6. **Current user identity is preserved** by wrapping the Docker invocation (see below)
+7. **Current user identity is preserved** by wrapping the Docker invocation (see below)
-6. It allows for **embedding default information** into the container that can be parsed at Runtime (see **Easier Runtime**, below).
+8. It allows for **embedding default information** into the container that can be parsed at Runtime (see **Easier Runtime**, below).
 ...and in the end, there is a Dockerfile created that does all this, but the user doesn't have to do as much work.

 ### Easier run time